JMA Wireless Dome: Renovations

-On May 19, 2022, Syracuse University announced the signing of a 10-year naming rights deal of the iconic on-campus stadium with locally based mobile phone service provider JMA Wireless, ending its 42-year deal with Carrier.
-For the first time since the venue opened its doors in 1980, the stadium will have a new name, only the second in its history—the JMA Wireless Dome, referred to as the JMA Dome.

 Accessibility and transportation

 The JMA Wireless Dome is served by CENTRO buses.
 Shuttle buses transport fans to and from remote parking lots.
 Dedicated drop-off and pickup points for ride-hailing apps are maintained during game times.

 OnTrack, the city's suburban rail line, served the Dome via its Syracuse University-Carrier Dome Station from 1994 to 2008.
 Service north to Armory Square and Destiny USA was offered year round, and south to Jamesville Beach seasonally.
 On game days, a special "Orange Express" service was offered.

 Notable events

 Attendance records

 Syracuse University's men's basketball per-game and single-season attendance numbers are annual contenders for the top rank in the nation.
 Lacrosse crowds are not as large, but the venue allows Syracuse's lacrosse teams to play home games throughout the February–May regular season.
+During the construction, Athletic Director Jake Crouthamel, to much protest from basketball head coach Jim Boeheim, decided to install a basketball court underneath the turf subsurface.
+This change, along with creation of the Big East conference, catapulted the attendance from around 9,000 at Manley Field House to routinely topping 30,000, making the program NCAA leader in attendance for 11 consecutive seasons starting in 1985.

 The Carrier/JMA Wireless Dome has seen many of NCAA basketball's largest crowds.
 On February 1, 2014, the attendance record for an NCAA men's basketball on-campus game was broken by a few hundred spectators in the Duke vs. Syracuse ACC matchup.
-Attendance was announced as 35,446, as Syracuse went on to win 91-89, in dramatic fashion in overtime.
+Attendance was announced as 35,446, as Syracuse went on to win 91–89, in dramatic fashion in overtime.
 This win marked the 21st straight win of the season for the Orange, breaking a school record for the longest unbeaten streak to start a season.
 The previous attendance record was set February 23, 2013 (35,012), the final game vs. long-standing Big East Conference rivals Georgetown Hoyas, as a member of the Big East.
-The Orange were defeated 57-46, ending the Orange's home win-streak at 38 games.
+The Orange were defeated 57–46, ending the Orange's home win-streak at 38 games.
 Prior to the Georgetown Hoyas attendance record, Syracuse University held the previous attendance record also.
-On February 27, 2010, an announced attendance of 34,616 came to see the Orange beat the Villanova Wildcats 95-77.
+On February 27, 2010, an announced attendance of 34,616 came to see the Orange beat the Villanova Wildcats 95–77.
 University officials briefly considered moving the basketball court to the middle of the football field for the 2014 regular season game with Duke- a move that could have pushed the attendance over 50,000.
 It was decided, to appease season ticket holders, that the court would stay in its usual location.
 However, the university did reconfigure the stadium to hold a new record capacity of 35,446.